 Insert MoldingWhen additional structure is needed in a component, rubber materials may be overmolded onto a substrate.
 A variety of metals including carbon steel, aluminum, stainless, brass and bronze can be used.
 Non-metallic, rigid materials, such as fiberglass and glass filled nylon, are also candidates.

-Rubber may be either mechanically or chemically bonded to an insert.
+Molded rubber may be performed either mechanically or chemically bonded to an insert.
 Mechanical bond is the encapsulation of the substrate without the use of a secondary adhesive.
 A chemical bond utilizes an adhesive system to ensure an unyielding bond between the substrate and urethane.

 - Deflashing - During the molding process, uncured rubber can seep between plates causing excess material extending from the part.
 This flash or excess material is removed in a batch process called cryogenic deflashing.
 The parts are frozen using liquid nitrogen, tumbled and blasted with media to remove the flash while retaining the part integrity.